The Complete Ladder Inspection Checklist For Safe Climbing

 Ladder Storage and Transport

 Ladder storage and transport are often overlooked when it comes to ladder inspections.
 Most inspection checklists are concerned with the general condition of the ladder, which is fine, but what about where and how the ladder is stored or transported?
-The transport of a ladder can significantly affect the condition and thus safety of use.
+The transport of a ladder can significantly affect the condition and, thus, the safety of use.

 Companies with service crews that use ladders daily should take special note of this section of the checklist.
 This section will give you insight into best practices for ladder storage and transport.